-The UKCAT is an aptitude exam and is designed to measure innate cognitive abilities in addition to individuals' judgement regarding situations encountered in a target role.
+The UKCAT is an aptitude exam designed to measure innate cognitive abilities in addition to individuals' judgements regarding situations encountered in a target role.
 It does not measure student achievement and therefore it does not contain any curriculum or science content.

-The 2016 exam contained one SJT subtest and three scored cognitive subtests: VR, QR and AR.
+The 2017 exam contained one SJT subtest and four scored cognitive subtests: VR, QR AR, and DM.
 All sections contained both operational (scored) and pretest (unscored) items.
-In addition, a pilot DM form was administered but as this was a pilot, no score was issued and the data collected will be used to inform future test windows.
-Candidates were given 120 minutes to answer a total of 233 items from the five subtests.
-Candidates with special educational needs (SEN) were allotted 150 minutes for the entire exam.
+Candidates were given 120 minutes to answer a total of 232 items from the five subtests.
+Candidates with special educational needs (SEN) are allotted 150 minutes (UKCATSEN) or 180 minutes (UKCAT50) based on UKCAT's pre-approval, and candidates with special accommodation (UKCATSA) are allotted 120 minutes for the entire exam with flexible breaks.
 Prior to taking the UKCAT exam, candidates had access to the UKCAT website for detailed instructions and examples from all subtests.
 The design of the exam is shown in Table 1.